tp1de/home-assistant-node-red-heatdemand/README.md

 2. MQTT Broker is installed and discovery prefix is set to standard “homeassistant”

-3.	additional “axios” module is configured within NR as additional npm package and added in settings.js for node-red in functionGlobalContext -- see PDF or Word documentation
+3.	additional “axios” module needs to be configured within NR as additional npm package and added in settings.js for node-red under functionGlobalContext using the file editor add-on from HA (see PDF or Word documentation)

 4.	a longterm api access token is generated in HA